RHash67/fbii-xl2t/Raspberry_Pi/README.md

 - apt-get install python-all-dev
 - pip install greenlet
 - apt-get install libffi6 libffi-dev
-- pip install gevent-websocket  [this one may take awhile to install]
+- pip install gevent-websocket  [this one may take awhile to install - be patient and just wait for it to complete]
 - pip install pyserial

 You will need to enable serial communication in the "sudo raspi-config" option.